aliencaocao/TIL-2024/vlm/multistage/README.md

 - Accuracy: 0.885
 - Speed Score: 0.62944337

+conf=0.5 aug with upscale:
+- Accuracy: 0.892
+- Speed Score: 0.6295357251851852

 Unexpected but might be overfitting.
+Higher confidence improves which means it is weaker at FPs.

 #### YOLOv9e 0.995 0.823 epoch65 iou=0.1 + siglip-so400m-patch14-384-augv2_epoch5-upscaled